ElectroGamesDev/BetterHomes/README.md

 # Information
-- BetterHomes is a home plugin for PM4.
+- BetterHomes is a home plugin for PocketMine.
 # Features
 - Forms
 - Easy To Use